Trafficking Risk in Sub-Saharan African Supply Chains

 Discrimination

-The Seselwa law prohibits discrimination with respect to employment based on race, sex, religion, gender, political opinion, national origin or citizenship, social origin, disability, language, sexual orientation or gender identity, HIV-positive status or other communicable diseases, or social status.
-The U.S. Department of State has reported that the government effectively enforces these laws and that employment discrimination generally does not occur in practice.
-Women must receive equal pay for equal work.[15]
+The Seychellois law prohibits discrimination with respect to employment based on race, sex, religion, gender, political opinion, national origin or citizenship, social origin, disability, language, sexual orientation or gender identity, HIV-positive status or other communicable diseases, or social status.
+[20] The U.S. Department of State has reported that the government effectively enforces these laws and that employment discrimination generally does not occur in practice.
+Women must receive equal pay for equal work.[21]

 Forced Labor